-Sports bettors don’t have much to get down on these days; keep them busy with horse race betting.
+Sports bettors don’t have much to get down on these days; keep them busy by turning them into horseplayers.

 That’s why it’s important for bookmakers to not only push for betting dollars from their books but to also offer options found in their Pay Per Head Casino.
 But casino betting options aren’t alone.